New Zealand Prostitutes' Collective: Current

 By 2018, the Collective employed more people, as well as using volunteers.
-Part of the success of NZPC is that is staffed by sex workers; there are only two staff members who are not sex workers – a lawyer, and an accountant.
+Part of the success of NZPC is that it is staffed by sex workers; there are only two staff members who are not sex workers – a lawyer, and an accountant.
 There is a board of trustees, and they are all current or former sex workers.
 In 2018, NZPC founder Catherine Healy received a Dame Companion of the New Zealand Order of Merit, for services to the rights of sex workers, which is a turn-around in the acknowledgement and acceptance of sex work and the part that NZPC played in that.

 NZPC receives funding from the Ministry of Health for sexual and reproductive health services.
 There are branches in Auckland, Tauranga, Manawatu, Hawkes Bay, Wellington, Christchurch, and Dunedin, and a helpline for other regions.
 A current advocacy focus is the discrimination faced by migrant sex workers in New Zealand because under the Prostitution Reform Act of 2003, migrant sex work is illegal.
 Ongoing outreach programs are run to support sex workers to be safe.
-In 2020, during New Zealand's strict level 4 lockdown, as a response to the global Covid-19 pandemic, the collective's Auckland manager Annah Pickering said: "Covid-19 hit sex workers particularly hard because of the nature of the job, and also because a big bulk of their clientele comes from overseas — many who book months in advance."
+In 2020, during New Zealand's strict level 4 lockdown, as a response to the global COVID-19 pandemic, the collective's Auckland manager Annah Pickering said: "Covid-19 hit sex workers particularly hard because of the nature of the job, and also because a big bulk of their clientele comes from overseas — many who book months in advance."